-The following unaudited pro forma condensed consolidated financial statements (the "Pro Forma Financial Statements") are based on the historical financial statements of CCIC and the historical financial statements of the entities acquired by CCIC during the period presented, adjusted to give effect to the following transactions (collectively, the "Transactions"):
+The following unaudited pro forma condensed consolidated financial statements are based on the historical financial statements of CCIC and the historical financial statements of the entities acquired by CCIC during the period presented, adjusted to give effect to the following transactions:

-- (1) the Roll-Up;

-- (2) the IPO;

-- (3) the conversion of CCIC's senior convertible preferred stock into common stock (all of which, as of July 17, 1998, had been converted);

-- (4) the issuance of CCIC's 12 3/4% Exchangeable Preferred Stock due 2010;

-- (5) the debt and equity offerings;

-- (6) the Proposed BAM JV;

-- (7) the Proposed BellSouth Transaction; and

-- (8) the Proposed Powertel Acquisition.
+- the roll-up of our U.K. subsidiary to an 80% ownership interest in August 1998; - (2) CCIC's initial public offering in August 1998; - (3) the conversion of CCIC's senior convertible preferred stock into common stock, all of which had been converted as of July 17, 1998; - (4) the issuance of CCIC's 12 3/4% Exchangeable Preferred Stock due 2010 in December 1998; - (5) the debt and equity offerings; - (6) the Bell Atlantic joint venture; - (7) the proposed BellSouth transaction; and - (8) the proposed Powertel acquisition.